perusio/panels_extra_layouts/README.md

-# Extra layouts for the Panels Drupal module
+# Extra Layouts for the Panels Module

 ## Introduction